Data Protection and Privacy

 The legal basis for the council to process and share the information is provided by the General Data Protection Regulation (GDPR) Article 6 (1) (e) public task.
 The council relies on GDPR Article 9(2) (g) substantial public interest and paragraph 6, Schedule 1 of the Data Protection Act 2018 'governmental purpose' to process and share special category (sensitive) personal information such as people's health information.

 The third parties with whom we will be sharing necessary and relevant information are all working together to ensure a coordinated response to residents of the Winchester district and to provide the service to extremely vulnerable people.
-A list of community partners can be found on our website here:

 This may entail staff and/or volunteers from Community First and staff and/or volunteers working in other voluntary sector organisations contacting people directly, by telephone where possible, to offer them services and support, including help with shopping or food deliveries, regular outbound calls/welfare checks, prescription drop-off support and other forms of assistance as agreed with the person such as dog walking.